neobourbaki/Library/database/2ACQNC9C/2ACQNC9C_a.md

 - ....
 - a set of $(n-1)$-*planes*

-and *incidence relations* among them.
+and *incidence relations* among them, such that

+- for any two distinct points, there is a unique line incident on both;
+-